 Browser settings, firewalls and conflicts with browser plugins can all keep you from accessing UW Libraries online resources from off campus.
 We’ve found that trying the following things usually solves access problems:

 - Navigate using links starting at hsl.uw.edu.
-Using the home button or bookmarks after you authenticate can cause your session to lose its connection to the proxy server.
+Using the home button or bookmarks after you authenticate can cause your session to lose its connection to the proxy service.

 - Make sure your browser accepts cookies.